BedirK/BedirK/README.md

 # 👋 Welcome

 Hi, I'm Bedirhan.
-BI & CRM Analyst with expertise in data analysis and reporting.
+BI Analyst with expertise in data analysis and reporting.

 I’m interested in all operations about **"Data Analytics"** and looking to collaborate with people always eager to learn and open to development :}